elsamuko/fsrc/README.md

 ## Building

 ### Windows
-You need VS2019 and cygwin with curl.
+You need VS2019 and cygwin.

 ### Linux
 You need g++ 7 or newer.